Patient activation FAQs

 The programme recognises that person-centred and community-based support needs to be both holistic and tailored around the individual, and there are connections between these approaches and other key enablers such as care and support planning and social prescribing.
 Interventions linked to these approaches can help to increase people’s activation.

-It is also important to note that efforts to improve patient activation will be more successful when supported by a whole system approach including training of clinicians in these new ways of working.
+It is also important to note that efforts to increase levels of patient activation will be more successful when supported by a whole system approach including training of clinicians in these new ways of working.

 A person’s level of activation is a dynamic concept, and not a label.
 The individual may have high levels of knowledge, skills and confidence, and so be highly activated.
-However, if they then get diagnosed with a new condition or have a new complication not experienced before, their level of knowledge, skills and confidence would be lower in response, until they have learned to manage it well.
-At that stage, their level of activation will rise again.
+However, if they then receive a new diagnosis or experience a new complication, their level of knowledge, skills and confidence may decrease, until they have developed the knowledge, skills and confidence to manage it well.

 Improved communication skills for clinicians and training in areas such as motivational interviewing and health coaching, can support them to address the individual needs of patients at different levels of activation more effectively.